MicrosoftDocs/azure-devops-docs/docs/boards/queries/add-tags-to-work-items.md

 > ![Edit work items dialog, Bulk add to several work items.](media/add-tags/bulk-add-tags.png)

 > [!NOTE]
-> Bulk modify of tags from the Visual Studio client isn't supported.
+> Bulk modify of tags from the Visual Studio or other supported clients isn't supported.

 <a id="query"></a>